 The Sigma DP series of cameras have absolutely phenomenal image quality, but they output a proprietary RAW file (*.x3f) from the Foveon® system that makes them awkward to work with.
 Here’s how I get great photos out of this camera:

 - Then I save the photos as 16-bit TIFF files.
-The Sigma software is needed because it reads the X3F files and none of the other programs like Lightroom or DxO Optics Pro do.
+The Sigma software is needed because it reads the X3F files and none of the other programs like Lightroom or DxO do.

 - Last, I export as JPEG files from Lightroom as I do with my regular workflow.

 If you don’t have a Sigma DP camera, they are definitely worth checking out as they have the best and sharpest image quality I have seen in any camera short of a medium format.
 And, the Sigma DP is a compact camera.
-It is hard to believe the quality of image that comes out of this small, hand-held camera!
+It is hard to believe the quality of the image that comes out of this small, hand-held camera!